TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/11-testing.md

 ## Overview

-Tributestream employs a comprehensive testing strategy covering unit tests, integration tests, and end-to-end tests to ensure reliability and maintainability of the memorial service platform.
+Tributestream employs a comprehensive testing strategy covering unit tests, integration tests, and end-to-end tests to ensure reliability and maintainability of the event service platform.

 ## Testing Architecture